 Who may participate in Cultural Leadership?

 Cultural Leadership is open to high-school sophomores and juniors in the St. Louis region who have demonstrated curiosity, maturity, a sense of civic responsibility, and leadership potential.
 Our curriculum focuses, in part, through the lens of the African American and Jewish experience.
-Even though many of our students identify as either Jewish or African American, we welcome applications from everyone interested in becoming a civil rights change agent and "troublemaker of the best kind."
+Even though many of our students identify as either Jewish or African American, we welcome all applicants interested in becoming civil rights change agents and "troublemakers of the best kind."

 What qualities do you look for when selecting students for the program?

 - Maturity: students must be responsible, dependable, and committed to Cultural Leadership and its mission

 - Open-Mindedness: students must be curious and open to new experiences, new thoughts, and new ways of doing things

 - Risk-Taking: students must be willing to go outside their social and intellectual comfort zones, to try and to fail, to learn from that failure and try again... and again... and again